-Motegrity Approval History
+Motegrity FDA Approval History

 Motegrity (prucalopride) is a selective serotonin type 4 (5‑HT4) receptor agonist for the treatment of chronic idiopathic constipation (CIC) in adults.